fabrylab/pyTFM/docs/configuration.rst

 Using Config Files
 -------------------
 You can provide a config file by placing a file "config.yaml" in the same folder as your database (.cdb) file.
 YAML is a standard format for configuration files.
-In YAML files parameters are definied by a series of indented key words like this:
+In YAML files parameters are defined by a series of indented key words like this:

 .. code-block:: yaml